KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Three
 ```

 This array has 4 items.
-When we call the `$array` variable, we see the list of our items.
+When we call the `$data` variable, we see the list of our items.
 If it is an array of strings, then we will have one line per string.

-We can declare an array on multiple lines without any issues.
+We can declare an array on multiple lines.
 The comma is optional in this case and generally left out.

 ``` posh
     $data = @(